top of page

 Kuvat: Timo Veijalainen

-• The Hitonhauta Gorge in the northern part of the route
+• The Hitonhauta Ravine in the northern part of the route (NOTE!
+THE RAVINE WILL BE CLOSED FOR PUBLIC ACCESS TO PROTECT THE AREA COMPLITELY FOR 2025)

 • Gently rolling flowy gravel roads from village to village and from service to service